FixelAlgorithmsTeam/fixel/_posts/2018-02-20-luminosity-mask-001.md

 ![Figure 002][Figure002]{:class="center-img"}
 <br/>

 The above Figure represents a "Mask Generator".
-The input image comes from the top: you see all Luminosity values are allowed for its pixels.
-It gets processed by this "black box", which operates based on a function f(x) we don't know yet, and the pixel output that is generated is found in the bottom row.
+The input pixels values are in the upper section.
+They get processed by this "black box", which operates based on a function $ f \left( x \rigtht) $ and the pixel output that is generated is found in the bottom section.
-There, everything is black with the exception of pixels around 128 that are white: which suggests that a "Midtones Mask" has been generated.
-The midtones have a higher value.
+At the output, everything is black (Low values) with the exception of pixels around 128 that are mapped to white (High values) which suggests that a "Midtones Mask" has been generated.

 Simple fact, images are discrete in their values.
-For instance, in the case of an 8 Bit image, the discrete values are in the range {0, 1, ..., 254, 255}, occupying 256 available slots.
+For instance, in the case of an 8 Bit image, the discrete values are in the range {0, 1, ..., 254, 255}, occupying 256 (Which equals $ {2}^{8} $) available slots.
 So a *Mask Generator* (Luminosity Mask Generator) has to designate an output value for each value in the input discrete _domain_.

-Logic says, if the output image is also, let's say 8 Bit, then the output is also within the range {0, 1, ..., 254, 255}.
+If the output image is also, let's say 8 Bit, then the output values are also within the range {0, 1, ..., 254, 255} which means one need to map 256 values into 256 values.
 In the Computer Science world this process is done using a [Look Up Table](https://en.wikipedia.org/wiki/Lookup_table) (LUT).

 Over time some masks got their own naming according to the properties of the values assigned: